anon-cand/nexpreval/README.md

 - [ ] Refactor to module and driver program
 - [x] Convert operations to a package
 - [ ] Introduce asynchronous processing of files
-- [ ] Separate evaluation of operation from evaluation
+- [ ] Separate evaluation of operation from operation
 - [ ] Operations can form a dependency graph.
 However these dependencies are independent and can be processed in parallel.
 - [ ] Upload on github for continuous integration
 - [ ] Handling of large files (Pull-API/Memory Mapped files)